Takenotsuka Station

 Takenotsuka Station (竹ノ塚駅, Takenotsuka-eki) is a railway station in Adachi, Tokyo, Japan, operated by the private railway operator Tobu Railway.

 Lines

 Takenotsuka Station is served by the Tobu Skytree Line, and is located 13.4 km from the line's Tokyo terminus at Asakusa.

 Station layout

 The station consists of one island platform serving two tracks.
 There are two additional tracks that are used by trains skipping this stop.

 Platforms

 History

 The station opened on 21 March 1900.

 From 17 March 2012, station numbering was introduced on all Tobu lines, with Takenotsuka Station becoming "TS-14".

+Passenger statistics

+In fiscal 2024, the station was used by an average of 33,814 passengers daily (boarding passengers only).